NaturalSelectionLabs/Unidata/docs/guide/notes/README.md

     source: string;
     identity: string;
     limit?: number;
-    pagination_id?: any;
+    cursor?: any;
 });
 ```

 -   `identity`: Ethereum address, Solana address, Flow address, etc.
 -   `limit`: The number of assets to return.
 Since providers use different pagination schemes, it cannot guarantee that the quantities are always accurate.
--   `pagination_id`: The pagination id returned from the previous page's results.
+-   `cursor`: The pagination cursor returned from the previous page's results.
 Since providers use different pagination schemes, its type is uncertain.

 ## Specification